If you're wondering what to substitute for chicken broth, we've got 15 great ideas for you!

 6. Crushed Canned White Beans

 You can use crushed cannellini beans or Great Northern beans as a substitute for stock.
 They're a bit thicker and will probably require you to use a bit more water.

 You can either use the liquid the beans come in or add water for a thinner consistency.

 Blend the beans in a blender or food processor with a ratio of ½ cup of beans to 1 cup of water.

-Dashi is a Japanese soup stock that's very flavorful and is often used in seafood dishes and soups.
-You can buy instant dashi that's powdered and dissolved in water, similar to bouillon.
+Dashi is a Japanese soup stock that has a rich flavor and is often used in seafood dishes and soups.
+You can buy instant dashi at your local grocery store that's powdered and dissolved in water, similar to bouillon.